questdb/questdb.io/blog/2020-12-10-building-a-garbage-free-network-stack-for-kafka-streams.md

 socket interaction or disconnects the socket.
 In this situation, IODispatcher is not on the execution path during most of the socket interaction.

-Threads will often use hysteresis, which means that they busy spin socket read or write until either socket responds or number of iterations elapses.
-This is sometimes useful when remote socket is able to respond with minimal delay.
+Threads will often use hysteresis, which means that they busy-spin socket read or write operations until either the socket responds or the number of iterations has elapsed.
+This is sometimes useful when a remote socket is able to respond with minimum delay.

 ## Summary